vicchi/wp-quadratum/readme.txt

 == Screenshots ==

+1. Installed Plugins: Authentication prompt shown after activating plugin for the first time
-1. Settings and Options: Foursquare Tab; Client ID and Client Secret entered
+1. Settings and Options: Foursquare Tab; No Client ID or Client Secret entered or saved
 1. Settings and Options: Foursquare Tab; Client ID and Client Secret saved
-1. Foursquare Authentication; not logged in
-1. Foursquare Authentication; logged in
+1. Foursquare Authentication: Allow or deny plugin access to your Foursquare account
 1. Settings and Options: Foursquare Tab; Successfully authenticated with Foursquare
 1. Settings and Options: Maps Tab; HERE Maps configuration
 1. Settings and Options: Maps Tab; Google Maps v3 configuration